Backfill strategies for iterations

 To run the backfill, you will use the tb pipe populate command.
 This command will materialize the data from the old Data Source to the new one and as you don't need to wait until a future timestamp, you can run it inside the CI/CD Workflow.

-You can create a custom deployment using as DEPLOYMENT_ID=1.0.0 and placing the custom deployment script in the deploy/1.0.0 folder:
+You can create a custom deployment using VERSION=1.0.0 in the .tinyenv file and placing the custom deployment script in the deploy/1.0.0 folder:

 Scripts generated inside the deploy folder